andersen-lab/MPXV_wastewater_sequencing/README.md

 ```sh
 python ./scripts/find_primers.py
 ```
 Two amplicons span 2 nucleotide positions, reducing the total number of amplicons to 34 (primers_output.csv).
-Amplicons are non-overlapping
+Amplicons are non-overlapping.

-We then cross-check in the alignment if the primer-binding locations contain mutations that could lead to amplicon drop out.
+We then do a quick cross-check in the alignment if the primer-binding locations contain mutations that could lead to amplicon drop out.
 ```sh
 python ./scripts/primer_variation_check.py
 ```
 Most primer-binding sites show no or very limited diversity.
-Only, one mismatch in primer 25644 was resolved by introducing an ambiguous nucleotide (primer_variations.csv).
+One mismatch in primer 25644 was resolved by introducing an ambiguous nucleotide (primer_variations.csv).

 ## To do
 - add additional amplicons in variable regions